This old fashioned banana bread is so easy and is made with sour cream and brown sugar—tastes just like Grandma’s banana bread!

 • Preheat oven to 350°.
 Grease and flour two 9×5 loaf dishes.

-• In a separate large bowl, mash bananas.
-Add sour cream, butter, vanilla, and eggs to the bananas.
+• In a separate large bowl, mash 6 bananas, mashed (about 3 cups).
+Add 1 cup sour cream, 2 sticks unsalted butter, melted and cooled, 2 teaspoons vanilla, and 4 eggs to the bananas.
 Whisk until well blended.

 • Gently fold the bananas into the flour just until all flour has been incorporated.
 Pour into prepared dishes and bake for about one hour.